jaspector

 New construction and structural alterations generally require permits.
 Trade work (electrical, plumbing, mechanical) beyond minor repairs typically requires permits.
 Minor cosmetic repairs and maintenance typically do not require permits.

-1. Contact Town Hall by phone at (662) 873-4978 or visit 22 Old Rolling Fork Road, Anguilla during business hours (Monday–Friday, 8:00 a.m. – 5:00 p.m.)
+To apply for a building permit in Anguilla, MS, follow these steps: 1.
+Contact Town Hall by phone at (662) 873-4978 or visit 22 Old Rolling Fork Road, Anguilla during business hours (Monday–Friday, 8:00 a.m. – 5:00 p.m.)
 2. Inquire whether the specific scope of work requires a permit within Anguilla's corporate limits 3.
 Obtain application form and requirements list 4.
 Complete application with project details: property address, scope of work, estimated cost, contractor information 5.
 Submit application with supporting documents (site plan, drawings if required) 6.
 Pay applicable permit fee (contact Town Hall for current fee schedule) 7.
 Receive permit and inspection schedule 8.
 Schedule and pass required inspections 9.
 Receive Certificate of Occupancy for applicable projects

-Inspections can be scheduled via: (662) 873-4978, 22 Old Rolling Fork Road, Anguilla, MS 38721.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Anguilla, MS via: (662) 873-4978, 22 Old Rolling Fork Road, Anguilla, MS 38721.
 Contact Town Hall for scheduling details and notice requirements..

-Other cities in Sharkey County
+Other jurisdictions in Sharkey County.

-View all Sharkey County jurisdictions →
+All Sharkey County jurisdictions →